Afternoon BriefAI Search & Discovery

 The attribution-gap research is especially revealing because it measures the distance between what models appear to consume and what they actually credit.
 That is a much more useful frame than simple citation counts.

+A model can look generous because it shows a few links.
 That does not mean it credited the pages that actually informed the answer.

 In the same study, Gemini and Sonar left about three relevant websites uncited per average query, while citation efficiency varied materially by model design.
 Translation: this is not some unavoidable limitation of AI.
 Product decisions are shaping who gets attribution and who disappears.

 Not just: did the model link to you?
+But: did your evidence survive compression?

+Most brands are still optimizing for ranking.
 The next fight is over credited evidence.

 If answer engines keep becoming the front door to commercial discovery, then the brand that gets absorbed into the answer will matter more than the brand that merely exists somewhere in the result set.
 That shifts the competitive game away from raw discoverability and toward source design, evidence density, and authority packaging.